- Installation

 Role creation

-Start a PostgreSQL interactive terminal, psql, and create the target role using Structured Query Language (SQL).
+- Start a PostgreSQL interactive terminal, psql, and create the target role using SQL.

 Role deletion